dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-modal.md

    app = modal.App("dlt-postgres-pipeline", image=image)
    ```

-3. Wrap the provided `load_table_from_database` with the Modal Function decorator, Modal Secrets containing your database credentials, and a daily cron schedule
+3. Wrap the provided `load_select_tables_from_database` with the Modal Function decorator, Modal Secrets containing your database credentials, and a daily cron schedule, as shown below.
+The function is in `sql_pipeline.py` and will be customized for your specific use case.
    ```py
    # Function to load the table from the database, scheduled to run daily
    @app.function(